qbabor4/9gagJS/README.md

 8. Now paste in the editor code in "firefox version" or "chrome version"
 9. Click save.
 After that script should be running every time you enter 9gag
 10. Profit
+11. If still doesn't work go to "Manage User Scripts.." , click preferences and in Included Pages add "http://9gag.com/*"